learn-co-curriculum/iron-starter-part-one/README.md

 export default Campaigns;
 ```

-Try out the browser and see if the transitions from `/ - /campaigns` renders the new components correctly.
-So we are finished with the __Home__ Component, but the campaigns component seems like a good place to make API request to our backend to get Campaigns and then have it subscribe to the store for changes to `state.camapaigns`, but first we need to add a few Action Creators and an Async action request.
+Try it out in the browser, and see if the transitions from `/ - /campaigns` renders the new components correctly.
+We are finished with the `Home` component, but the `Campaigns` component seems like a good place to make API request to get Campaigns and then subscribe to the store for changes to `state.camapaigns`, but first we need to add a few Action Creators and an Async action request.

 ### Action Creators and Async Action Requests

-We are going to go ahead and build out all of the async actions and action creators we need, before finishing up the components.
-Again there are tests for all of these actions in the `./client/test/actions` directory.
-Feel free to follow along, or take a chance at solving these with the tests as a guide.
+We should build out our Redux Actions before we finish our components.

-First let's add actions for the APIRequestStatus.
-We need it to handle making an API request, a successful API request and an unsuccessful API request.
+First let's add actions for the APIRequestStatus to handle  making an API request, a successful API request and an unsuccessful API request.

 ```javascript
 // ./src/actions/apiRequestStatus.js